rapmd73/JackrabbitRelay/README.md

         Base is the asset itself value, ie BTC, ADA, AAVE, so one.
             A base of 1 for BTC is to purchase 1 BTC.

+        Quote is the value of the asset in its quote currency.
+For example, if you want to purchase BCH/BTC using the price value of BTC, then you specify your amout in the quote currency.

 ## Logging